integrated-land-simulator/model_description/descript/matsiro.md

 ### Calculation of groundwater runoff

 From the quasi-equilibrium assumption, the groundwater runoff is equal to the groundwater recharge rate in [Eq.
 (272)](#eq272).
-In the latest version of MATSIRO,  Hirabayashi (2004) changed $K_0$ to $K_{s0}$ in groundwater runoff calculation, which denotes a saturation hydraulic conductivity at depth of 2m:
+In the latest version of MATSIRO,  @Hirabayashi2004-mw changed $K_0$ to $K_{s0}$ in groundwater runoff calculation, which denotes a saturation hydraulic conductivity at depth of 2m:
 $$
 K_{s0}=\exp (z^"f)K_0 E_p
 $$